What is GCA

 Mission & Philosophy

 Mission: We are committed to supporting homeschooling families as we raise godly, productive children by providing both community and Christ-focused education assistance.

-Philosophy: To provide a classroom experience that digs into the material through group study, activity based, hands-on learning, public speaking, and discussions that stimulate critical thinking.
-All instruction is filtered through the lens of a Christ-centered and created universe and intended to promote personal responsibility and problem-solving.
+Philosophy: To provide a classroom experience that digs into the material through group study, activity-based, hands-on learning, public speaking, and discussions that stimulate critical thinking.
+All instruction is filtered through the lens of a Christ-centered and created universe and is intended to promote Christian character, personal responsibility and problem-solving.
 We want our students to "get it" not just "get through it".

 Student registration forms may be downloaded, printed and brought to GCA.
 Registration fees must be paid in order to gain access to the member pages of this website and to secure a spot on the roster.